-- Spend extra time and pay extra attention to learning diversity needs, and assist with transcripts, weak subject, and test accommodation. - Help research and take advantage of any necessary testing accommodation for standardised testing. - Match their interest with available career options available to them despite their challenges. - Discuss universities, noting their admission requirements and special needs accommodation. - Assist in properly documenting their needs (i.e. evidence of their challenges/disability and need for accommodation). - Look for scholarships that specifically accommodate learning diversity.
+- Pay extra attention to learning diversity needs and assist with transcripts, test accommodations, and students' challenges with specific subjects. - Match their interest with available career options available to them despite their challenges. - Help research and take advantage of any necessary testing accommodations for standardised testing.

-CAS/SA
+• Discuss universities, noting their admission requirements and special needs accommodation.

+- Assist in properly documenting their needs (i.e. evidence of their challenges/disability and need for accommodation). - Look for scholarships that specifically accommodate learning diversity.

+CAS / SA

-- Includes students with learning diversity needs in collaborative projects that will help them fraternise with other students. - Provides extra attention in assisting students with the appropriate activity or afterschool activity to be involved in, depending on their needs. - Liaises with teachers on how CAS Projects and Experiences can promote effective classroom learning for all students. - Categorise students' traits and modify activities that suit their various personalities.
+- Includes students with learning diversity needs in collaborative projects that will help them fraternise with students. - Provides extra attention in assisting students with the appropriate activity or after-school activity to be involved in, depending on their needs. - Liaises with teachers on how CAS Projects and Experiences can promote effective classroom learning for all students. - Categorise students' traits and modify activities that suit their various personalities.